williamnguyen-activecyber/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 npm install --save angular-oauth2-oidc
 ```

-Modify `src/app/app.component.ts` to import `OAuthService` and configure your app to use your Okta application settings.
+Modify `src/app/app.component.ts` to import `OAuthService` and configure your app to use your Okta application's settings.

 ```typescript
 import { OAuthService, JwksValidationHandler } from 'angular-oauth2-oidc';